neuralpain/oneclickwinrar/README.md

 <h6>

-_A full customization of oneclickrar should look incomprehensible to the average person.
-If your customization looks incomprehensible, then you're an average person.
+_A full configuration of oneclickrar should look incomprehensible to the average person.
+If your configuration looks incomprehensible, then you're an average person.
 Ironic, right?_

 </h6>